What type of content do you primarily create?

 - Let the last question be an opportunity to say something spicy: Instead of putting pressure on yourself to come up with a great final question, you can prepare the same last question for every episode.
 I recommend a “hot take” framing so the interviewee can drop an unexpected, unique answer.
 You can say something like, “Here at the end of the show, we let our guests take the opportunity to unleash a flaming hot take on the mic about [the subject of the interview.]”
 This is perfect not only for ending on a bang, but it's also ripe for social clips.
 And even if they take a minute to think about it, you can always cut that out.

-It’s your interview, so make sure you’re bringing your A-game.
-Use the best mic and camera you have, make sure you’re using strong WiFi or an ethernet connection, and use headphones so no one gets echo.
-You putting your best foot forward might subconsciously suggest to an unprepared guest to do the same.
-But you can always ask them before you start recording if they have any questions regarding the email you sent earlier.
+It's your podcast interview, so make sure you're bringing your A-game.
+Use the best microphone and camera available, ensure you're on a strong WiFi or ethernet connection, and wear headphones to prevent echo.
+Your professional setup might subtly encourage an unprepared guest to match your quality standards.
+Before recording begins, check if they have any questions about the preparation email you sent earlier.

-If you’re doing remote recording, we recommend SquadCast.
-While many default to using Zoom, it’s better to use a platform purpose-made for remote recording.
-SquadCast records each guest locally for a higher-quality recording, which will make editing and mixing a lot easier.
-This is especially important if your guest can't locally record themselves, but it's still important to have a backup.
+For remote podcast interviews, we recommend SquadCast.
+While many default to Zoom, it's better to use a platform specifically designed for remote recording.
+SquadCast records each guest locally for higher-quality audio, which will make editing and mixing significantly easier in Descript later.
+This is especially important if your guest can't record themselves locally, but always have a backup recording method regardless.

-Once the interview begins, you need to be on your toes.
-You’re the podcast host and host of the party, so keep the energy up, and your guest taken care of:
+Once the interview begins, you need to be fully present.
+You're both the podcast host and the host of this conversational party, so maintain energy and take care of your guest throughout:

 - Be an active listener, but not out loud: You want your interviewee to feel like you're having a good time with them.
 But it will be a pain to have to cut out all of the “mmhmm” and “for sure” that you're saying while they're talking.
 While you can't maintain eye contact remotely, everyone knows what it looks like when someone's focused on a different tab or looking at their phone.
 And nod your head emphatically when they make a good point.